PSYCHOLOGY AND COUNSELLING TRAINING COURSE

 Note that each module in the Qualification - Diploma In Counselling and Psychology is a short course in its own right, and may be studied separately.

-LEARN STRATEGIES FOR COUNSELLING IN ALL TYPES OF SITUATIONS
+Sample Course Notes - LEARN STRATEGIES FOR COUNSELLING IN ALL TYPES OF SITUATIONS

-HOW YOU MIGHT HELP THE DEMENTED CLIENT
+HOW YOU MIGHT HELP A CLIENT WITH DEMENTIA

 In counselling the client with AD, it is important to determine triggers which bring about problematic behaviour and to find effective interventions.
 The counsellor can work with the caregiver to establish an exercise routine for the client to maintain ease of movement and improve patient behaviour and affect.
 Some useful general guidelines are as follows: